-The other danger comes from the fact that many Americans remain loyal to these companies because they continue to keep the jobs in the USA The more that they outsource to other countries, the fewer the people who view them with as much loyalty because they cease to be American made.
+The other danger comes from the fact that many Americans remain loyal to these companies because they continue to keep the jobs in the USA The more that they outsource to other countries, the fewer the people who view them with as much loyalty because they cease to be American-made.

 Is GM a Foreign-Owned Company?

-When Chrysler went through the Great Recession in 2008, they eventually lost ownership as an American company since the Italian automaker Fiat bought them out.
+When Chrysler went through the Great Recession in 2008, it eventually lost ownership as an American company since the Italian automaker Fiat bought them out.
 Due to GM going through the same thing at the time, it may leave you wondering if they were bought out by a foreign company.

 GM fared better than Chrysler, and they remain an American-owned company to this day.
 Originally, the United States government took up shares to keep it from going under, but they have now released ownership back to the public.
-The three biggest shareholders of GM in 2021 include Capital Research & Management Co, The Vanguard Group, Inc and Capital Research & Management Co.
+The three biggest shareholders of GM in 2021 include Capital Research & Management Co, The Vanguard Group Inc, and Capital Research & Management Co.